neurobagel/api/README.md

 ### Docker
 First, [install docker](https://docs.docker.com/get-docker/).

- You can then run a Docker container for the API in three ways:
+ You can then run a Docker container for the API in one of three ways:
 #### Option 1: Use the `docker-compose.yaml` file

 First, [install docker-compose](https://docs.docker.com/compose/install/).

-If needed, update your .env file with optional environment variables for the docker-compose configuration:
+If needed, update your `.env` file with optional environment variables for the docker-compose configuration:
 - `API_TAG`: Tag for API Docker image (default: `latest`)
 - `GRAPH_ADDRESS`: container name or IP address for the graph database (default: `graph`)
 - `STARDOG_TAG`: Tag for Stardog Docker image (default: `7.7.3-java11-preview`)
 - `STARDOG_ROOT`: Path to directory on host machine containing a Stardog license file (default: `~/stardog-home`)

-Note: To avoid conflicts related to [Docker's environment variable precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/), ensure that any variables defined in your `.env` file are not already set in your current shell environment with **different** values.
+NOTE: To avoid conflicts related to [Docker's environment variable precedence](https://docs.docker.com/compose/environment-variables/envvars-precedence/), ensure that any variables defined in your `.env` file are not already set in your current shell environment with **different** values.

-Then spin up the containers using Docker Compose:
+Use Docker Compose to spin up the containers by running the following in the repository root (where the `docker-compose.yml` file is):
 ```bash
 docker compose up -d
 ```